Weather Service Predicts Blizzard, High Winds and Flooding

 No unnecessary travel is recommended

-OSWEGO COUNTY – According to the National Weather Service Buffalo, Central New York is in for nasty weather.zard Warning
+OSWEGO COUNTY – According to the National Weather Service Buffalo, Central New York is in for nasty weather.

 Blizzard Warning

-Note: UPDATE: Oswego County Sheriff Don Hilton has issued a Travel Advisory for all of Oswego County beginning at 6 p.m.
-Sunday, February 24 until further notice.